What is title protection for financial planners?

 How did FPA arrive at its decision to pursue title protection?

 The pathway to legal recognition of financial planners has been discussed at various levels over the years by FPA and others in the financial services industry and the financial planning profession.
 It’s an issue of interest to our Members and communities, and the drumbeat of interest has grown exponentially in recent years.
-The FPA Board of Directors unreservedly decided that the pursuit of title protection is an ambitious, prudent objective for the Association, our Members, and advances the financial planning profession.
+Based on the feedback received from our Members, including our most recent advocacy survey that shows 78% of our Members support title protection for financial planners, the FPA Board of Directors unreservedly decided that the pursuit of title protection is an ambitious, prudent objective for the Association, our Members, and advances the financial planning profession.

 What are the potential benefits of title protection?

-Title protection will benefit everyone.
+Title protection benefits everyone.
 Financial planners will receive the recognition they deserve for meeting certain competency and ethical standards, the public will become more aware of the value of financial planning, and consumers will be assured that their financial planner has the qualifications to stand behind the title.

 How will title protection benefit consumers specifically?